femboyfin/dbdideas/survivor_perks.md

 ## [Conviction](<https://deadbydaylight.wiki.gg/wiki/Conviction>) 😷 💪

-- Tie the dying state re-entry timer to the perk, meaning it cannot be reactivate during the duration of the timer.
+- Tie the dying state re-entry timer to the perk, meaning it cannot be reactivate during the duration of the timer
   - Prevents "Conviction loops" where two players with conviction alternate picking each other up and going down infinitely on rotation.
 - Only activate on altruistic healing actions
   - Prevents misuse of self-recovery perks like Unbreakable, Exponential, and Soul Guard in addition to encouraging altruistic behavior on an otherwise more-selfish strong perk.